AlexRogalskiy/BLOG_bulletproof-code/README.md

 ## MVP

-1. **CODE** - Opt-in Dynamic Page
-2. **DESIGN** - 3 Different CTA Forms for: Download the whole book, Download your Free checklists, and Download Your Free 6-Month Plan.
+1. **DESIGN** - 3 Different CTA Forms for: Download the whole book, Download your Free checklists, and Download Your Free 6-Month Plan.
 [Convert Kit](https://app.convertkit.com/forms/designers/2853063/edit)
-3. **EDIT** - The eBook to have images, checklist links, spaces between chapters, and styling!
+2. **EDIT** - The eBook to have images, checklist links, spaces between chapters, and styling!
-4. **HOST**: Vercel Domain Service

 ---